azral1962/min-book/docs/manual.typ

   additional information that complements the board data.
 ]

+#arg("errata: <- content")[
+  A text that corrects important errors from previous book editions.
+]

+#arg("dedication: <- content")[
+  A brief text that dedicates the book in honor or in memorian of someone important; can accompany a small message directed to the person.
+]

+#arg("acknowledgements: <- content")[
+  A brief text to recognize everyone who helped directly or indirectly in the process of book creation and their importance in the project.
+]

+#arg("epigraph: <- quote | content")[
+  A short citation or excerpt of other works used to introduce the main theme of the book; can suggest a reflection, a mood, or idea related to the text.
+]

 #arg("toc: <- boolean")[
   Defines if the book will have a table of contents.
 ]